 There will be three noncumulative lecture exams throughout the semester.
-They will be worth 50 points each, totaling 150 points, or about 27 percent of your total course grade.
+They will be worth 50 points each.
+The exams make up a total of 150 points, or about 27 percent of the total grade.
 These exams will be a mix of multiple choice and ordering of events.
 Tests will have an hour-long time limit, and the number of questions will be based on perceived difficulty and length (ordering events typically require a longer time than multiple choice).
 You may not take the exam with multiple people or share answers.
 All exams will be online through D2L.
 Exams will be open for about one week.
 Lecture exams are due by 11:59 pm on the dates indicated on the last page of this syllabus.